Main

 Welcome to the homepage of IFAC Technical Committee on Mechatronic Systems!

-Mechatronics, from a control engineer's perspective, is a synergistic approach to utilize advanced control, sensing, and actuation methodologies in a variety of applications across many fields such as robotics and automation, motion and vibration control, automotive systems, biomedical systems, micro and nanoscale systems, energy systems, and information storage systems.
-If you are interested in mechatronics and control engineering, please consider joining the Technical Committee on Mechatronic Systems and participating in activities organized by the Committee.
-We host mechatronics sessions at IFAC World Congresses and organize IFAC Symposia on Mechatronic Systems.
-Our flagship journal is the IFAC International Journal of Mechatronics.
-I look forward to meeting you at these events.
+Mechatronics, from a control engineer's perspective, is a synergistic approach to utilize advanced control, sensing, and actuation methodologies in a variety of applications across many fields, such as robotics and automation, motion and vibration control, automotive systems, biomedical systems, micro and nanoscale systems, energy systems, and information storage systems.
+One core aspect of the mechatronic system design is the holistic design concept of the overall system, including the (mechanical and electric) design, the observer design, and the closed-loop control.

 TC 4.2 Mechatronic Systems